dancerj/gitlstreefs/README.md

     $ ./configure.js
     $ ninja

-# git file system using libgit2 #

-gitfs -- mounts a filesystem based on directory and hash, to mountpoint. uses libgit2

-Takes the git reposiotory from the current working directory as of execution and mounts to the directory given as the first parameter.

-    $ ./out/gitfs mountpoint
-    $ fusermount -u mountpoint

 # git file system using git ls-tree, optionally via ssh #

 gitlstree -- mounts a filesystem based on directory and hash, to